eslint/eslint/docs/rules/id-denylist.md

 ## When Not To Use It

-You can turn this rule off if you are happy for identifiers to be named freely.
+You can turn this rule off if you do not want to restrict the use of certain identifiers.